kdeven/Python-Tutorial/README.md

 Step3: Save the file (say, helloWorld.py)
 Step4: Execute it

+You can also use concepts of python in other technologies like AI, ML, data science by enrolling in <a href="https://intellipaat.com/python-for-data-science-training/">python data science course online</a>.

 Python has various <a href="https://en.wikipedia.org/wiki/Data_type">datatypes</a> like,
 • Numbers: Integers, floating point numbers and complex numbers; e.g.: a=2, b=2.0, c=1+2j belongs to Number datatypes.
 • Lists: An ordered sequence of items; e.g.: a=[1,2,3,’Word’].